Layers-of-Railways/Railway/.docs/Track-Switches.md

 https://github.com/StarFluxie/Images-archive/assets/140427286/b2dfe475-cda3-44ba-a91f-62d8498050e5

 #### **Locking the switch**
-You can lock the switch by powering it with redstone form underneath.
+You can lock the switch by powering it with redstone from underneath.
-In lock state it will ignore any non-redstone switching attempts.
+In the locked state, it will ignore any non-redstone switching attempts.

 ![Switch locking](https://github.com/StarFluxie/Images-archive/assets/140427286/d16fa232-d774-440e-a7ea-67d8dd32d53a)
 ***